 - Emphasize prevention and optimal health.
 Conventional medicine excels at intervening when you’re already sick or injured, while holistic approaches help you achieve systemic balance.
 Maintaining this state of balance, or optimal health, can help you prevent injuries or illness, shorten the course of treatment, and reduce recovery time.

 - Allow for increased personal attention from providers.
-If you’re like most people, you prefer to be treated like an individual instead of like a number.
+If you’re like most people, you prefer to be treated as an individual instead of like a number.
 Holistic health treatment methods require that providers spend more time with you because so much more than just your body is assessed and addressed.

 - Offer options.
 It’s a well-known fact that many chronic conditions don’t respond well to conventional medical treatments, and some treatments do more harm than good.
 If you’re in the advanced stages of illness, with “no options left,” holistic treatments can offer the comfort and solace that little else can.
 If you simply want more choices, holistic options are definitely worth exploring.